 10. Leader charisma.
 Exuberant energy can be driven for a short period of time, and charm comes from motivation (stimulation and infection).
 Charisma is not the same as energy.
 Charisma comes from the clear values of clarity why, from a firm belief, a firm belief in ideals that surpass selfishness and self.
 This belief is clear and consistent.

 11. Pay attention to language transmission.
 Values are clear, and methods of action are in line with values.
 It is also necessary to express it loudly and clearly, so as to unite employees internally, influence the market externally, and gather loyal customer groups.
-Because why, how, and what is controlled by different regions in the human brain.
+Because of why, how, and what is controlled by different regions in the human brain.
 Therefore, it is difficult to express the different value propositions of an organization, so it is necessary to use: flags, slogans, logos, and stories.
 Resonate echoes in the vast market through the loudspeaker megaphone.

 12. Celery test: The author expresses that communication is not about what you say, but what others hear.
 Use a story to illustrate this point.
 For example, if you are preparing dinner, if you ask others for their opinions, you may receive all kinds of suggestions.
 You go to the supermarket to buy ingredients, and you also buy all kinds of ingredients.
 But if you advocate healthy living, you will buy celery.
 In this way, when others see the celery you bought, they also know that you are a person who cares about health.